KB-iGOT/template-validation-portal-service/README.md

 # template-validation-portal-service

-Repo for backend service of Data upload and Validation tool
+Repository for backend service of Data upload and Validation tool

+Code pushes to be done in the `dev` branch only.